yandex-cloud/docs/en/api-design-guide/concepts/custom-methods.md

  }

  message AttachInstanceDiskMetadata {
-   // ID of the VM instance
+   // ID of the VM
    // the disk is attached to.
    string instance_id = 1;